EGaraldi/corecon/paper/paper.md

 with the relevant data.
 If this procedure becomes customary, `CoReCon` will serve as an up-to-date repository of easy-to-retrieve constraints.

 To my knowledge, this is the first module of its kind - at least in the EoR field.
+However, recently an effort toward open-ness of research in the EoR field materialized into an open analysis pipeline for the reduction of spectra taken in most of the major telescopes in the world (@pypelt).

 # Features